azuyalabs/waqi/README.md

  - 'health_implications': Air quality is considered satisfactory, and air pollution poses little or no risk.
  - 'cautionary_statement': None
 ```

+In addition to the general Air Quality Information, specific pollutant level information is available as well.
+Be aware
+that not every monitoring station captures all pollutant types, so some of these API functions may return 'null'.

+The following API functions are available to get specific pollutant level information:

+- `getCO()`: returns the carbon monoxide (CO) level measured at the monitoring station at the time of measurement.
+- `getNO2()`: returns the nitrogen dioxide (NO2) level measured at the monitoring station at the time of measurement.
+- `getO3()`: returns the ozone (O3) level measured at the monitoring station at the time of measurement.
+- `getSO2()`: returns the sulfur dioxide (SO2) level measured at the monitoring station at the time of measurement.
+- `getPM10()`: returns the level of particulate matter 10 micrometers or less (PM10), measured at this monitoring
+               station at the time of measurement.
+- `getPM25()`: returns the level of particulate matter 2.5 micrometers or less (PM2.5), measured at this monitoring
+               station at the time of measurement.

+### Monitoring Station
+Information about the monitoring station can be obtained through two API methods.

+First, using the API method `getMonitoringStation()`, will return information about the given monitoring station:
+ - 'id': the unique ID for this monitoring station
+ - 'name': the name (or description) of this monitoring station
+ - 'coordinates': the geographical coordinates of this monitoring station (array of 'longitude' and 'latitude')
+ - 'url': the URL of this monitoring station

+Secondly, the API method `getAttributions()` will return a list of EPA attributions for this monitoring station.

+### Other
+Other API methods that provide additional information, are:

+- `getMeasurementTime()`: returns the date/time the last measurement was taken. (as a DateTime object).
+- `getHumidity()`: returns the humidity (in %) measured at this monitoring station at the time of measurement.
+- `getTemperature()`: returns the temperature (in degrees Celsius) measured at this monitoring station at the time of measurement.
+- `getPressure()`: returns the barometric pressure (in millibars) measured at this monitoring station at the time of measurement.
+- `getPrimaryPollutant()`: returns the name of the primary pollutant at this monitoring station at the time of measurement (e.g. 'pm25').

 ## Changelog